3.0 Prohibited Conduct (General Misconduct)

 Unlawful retaliation does not include petty slights or annoyances.

-3.19.7 Livestreaming, disseminating, or displaying images or a recording (regardless of who made the photo or recording) in violation of section 3.19 of this code of conduct or San Jacinto College Procedure III.3006.A.a, “Use of Recording Devices by Employees and Students.”
+3.18.7 Livestreaming, disseminating, or displaying images or a recording (regardless of who made the photo or recording) in violation of section 3.18 of this Code of Conduct or San Jacinto College Procedure III.3006.A.a, “Use of Recording Devices by Employees and Students.”

 Students are subject to discipline for violating the College’s smoking and vaping policy.
 “Smoking” as used in the Code of Student Conduct includes inhaling, exhaling, burning, vaporizing or vaping, using any form of tobacco (synthetic or other plant-based substances), using liquid nicotine, or using electronic devices or any other device or product that delivers tobacco or nicotine.
 The prohibition also applies to (i) smokeless tobacco products, including liquid nicotine and chewing tobacco and (ii) tobacco alternatives, such as dips or chews that do not contain nicotine or tobacco.